wastore/azure-storage-samples-for-python/ClientSideEncryptionToServerSideEncryptionMigrationSamples/ClientSideLocalKeyToServerEncryptionScope/README.md

 The migration script expects some data to be set up ahead of time.
 Please see `create_sample_data.py` to see an example or to create sample data for testing.
 It is not required to run this file in order to run `migration.py`.

 ## Migration Script
 Once setup is complete, the migration script, `migration.py` can be run to migrate all data within the provided container.
 The container name is provided in `settings.py`.
-Depending on the size fo the cotnainer, this could take some time.
+Depending on the size of the cotnainer, this could take some time.